yab-g4u/ETS1386-15/README.md

 # 📘 Python Tuples Assignment

 This assignment explores the basics and common operations of **tuples in Python**.
 Tuples are immutable sequences used to store collections of items.
-The examples below demonstrate various methods and features of tuples using easy-to-understand code.
+The examples below demonstrate various methods and features of tuples.
 ---

 ## 🔧 Tuple Methods and Operations